 - User Responses

 This checkbox is found under the restrictions tab in some of the workflows.
-Check the box if you don't want users without editing access to see the respective assignment, discussion, quiz or survey.
+Assignments, discussions, quizzes, and surveys with the box checked will be hidden from all users who do not have editing access.

 This setting is used to set a due date for the item you are working on.
 Instructors can check this box and set a date and time.
 The item will be due on the date set.
 Depending on the students' notifications settings, notifications of an item being due are sent to them in the course via phone or email.

 Instructors can set a start and end date of access for the item being configured:

 This checkbox allows users to set a date and time from which the item will be available to students.

 This checkbox allows users to set a date and time after which the item will not be available to students.

 Release conditions allow you to create a custom learning path through the materials in your course.
 When you attach a release condition to an item, users cannot see that item until they meet the associated condition.
 Detailed information about release conditions can be accessed at this link.

 Special access can be configured for individual users or pre-configured user groups.
 This setting provides instructors with an option to provide additional time, private access, early access, and other such accommodations to students as it suits their requirements.
 The setting allows instructors to provide special access in two ways: